ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/03-heapsort.md

 <avembed id="heapsortPRO" src="Sorting/heapsortPRO.html" type="pe" name="Heapsort Proficiency Exercise"/>
 :::

-### Heapsort analysis
+#### Analysis of in-place Heapsort

 Here is an analysis of the time complexity of Heapsort:

-- The first step in heapsort is to heapify the array.
+- The first step in Heapsort is to heapify the array.
   This will cost $O(n)$ running time for an array of size $n$.
 - Then it swaps each element with the root node and "sifts" it down the heap.
     - Sifting down is logarithmic, $O(\log n)$, in the worst case, since the height of the tree is logarithmic.